agfernandezb/CrypTomato/README.md

 # CrypTomato

-The purpose of this project is to implement certain cryptosystems that we developed in our previous project cryptotools https://github.com/jrojasmo/CryptoTools, and implement other higher level cryptosystems, in addition......
+The purpose of this project is to implement certain cryptosystems that we developed in our previous project cryptotools https://github.com/jrojasmo/CryptoTools, and implement other higher level cryptosystems, in addition here is the Angular Project for the web page https://github.com/jrojasmo/CrypTomato-ngx-admin